Sukhrungpha: Second & third Jaintia expeditions

-Meanwhile, the Jaintia King Ram Singh, who is still in Ahom captivity died on August 1708.
+Meanwhile, the Jaintia King Ram Singh, who is still in Ahom captivity died in August 1708.
 Later that month, Rudra Singha despatched Ram Singh's son, Barkonwar (crown-prince) to be sent to Jaintia, but as a pre-requisite, he insisted on the personal attendance and submission of the Jaintia nobles but the latter refrained.
 Rudra Singha lost his patience and launched another expedition to Jaintia Kingdom, by dispatching two divisions along the routes of Gobha and Kopili.
 The Ahoms advanced by devastating several villages and acquiring booty.
 On this scene the Barkonwar appeared, pleading to stop the depredations and assuring the submission of his nobles.
 At long last two years, Rudra Singha agreed to come on terms and declared Barkonwar king of Jaintia as thapita-sanchita vassal and the latter acknowledged the overlordship of Ahoms and agreed to pay tributes.
 But later on, the Barkonwar refrained from accepting Ahom vassalship and refused to pay tribute, leading Rudra Singha to undertake a third expedition.
 Barkonwar was defeated and was imprisoned for 14 years and an economic blockade was imposed on the Jaintias.